sathishscripts/agl-compositor/doc/README.md

 Clients can make use of this protocol to define different kind of roles for different kind of surfaces.
 This defines panels and a background surface.
-It includes to ability to activate other applications, assuming that those are already running.
-Activation happens by using using the app_id, respectively using set_app_id request as defined by the XDG shell protocol.
+It includes the ability to activate other applications, assuming that those are already running.
+Activation happens by using the app_id, respectively using set_app_id request as defined by the XDG shell protocol.
 Established client-side implementation of the XDG shell protocol will have a function used to set it up, or it should provide or expose an API to do so.